 Juried into Taiwan International Art Quilt show, April 30 - May 28, 2016 in Tainan City, Taiwan and juried into "Evolutions 2017" at the Rocky Mountain Quilt Museum, Golden, Colorado, 2017.
 Private collection.

 The six-year California drought affected rivers throughout the state.
 Indeed, droughts anywhere in the world have increased, partly due due to climate change.
 Reverse appliqué evokes the river’s underground sources---an underlayer of blue patchwork reveals itself as the river meandering through increasingly dry sediments of patchwork Yosemite surface stone.
 Stitching suggests the lush flow of water contrasted with the sere rock.
 Streams narrow and disappear.
 Narrowing vertical sides enhance the sense of loss, and the irregular border evokes the uncertainty of this critical waterway’s future.

-Juried into two shows:
+Juried into three shows: